Learn about the best treatment options for co-occurring disorders and begin the road to recovery.

 Another benefit to co-occurring disorders treatment at an inpatient treatment program is a significant reduction in a relapse of symptoms for either condition.
 The tools and skills learned while in this program can be used to cope with triggers for mental health and addiction.
 Although a traditional addiction treatment program will provide relapse prevention education, learning coping skills as part of integrated treatment offers greater relapse prevention effectiveness.

 An integrated treatment program ensures patients are supported at all levels and stages of treatment.
 The first step in most programs is detox.
 During detox, patients take steps to overcome dependency on drugs or alcohol.
 The early stages of detox often include powerful withdrawal symptoms that can have unpleasant physical and mental health effects for some people.
-At Blueprints for Recovery, our knowledgeable, caring professionals help manage all of the symptoms as part of a program that includes medication-assisted treatment for co-occurring disorders.
+At The PAC Program, our knowledgeable, caring professionals help manage all of the symptoms as part of a program that includes medication-assisted treatment for co-occurring disorders.

 Integrated co-occurring disorders treatment uses multiple behavioral and alternative therapeutic approaches to address co-occurring disorders simultaneously.
 Evidence-based techniques like cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), contingency management, and motivational enhancement are all proven effective in helping patients manage mental health conditions and substance use disorders.
 In addition, patients can participate in peer support groups during therapy.
 The relationships forged during these groups can offer guidance and support during difficult times.